Family historians, hooked on stories

 It’s a newsletter with benefits.

 Dropping your email allows you to receive our articles and recordings via email.
 If you want to return to create a password and a handle, you can join the conversation with an authenticated identity.
-This helps us keep the community healthy and avoid the noise of open sites like X (Twitter) or Facebook.
+This helps us keep the community healthy and avoid the noise of open sites like X, Facebook, or Instagram.

-The forum uses Substack to manage emails and delivery.
-I believe the platform is well suited to capturing and sharing family history.
+We use Substack to manage emails and delivery.
+I believe the platform is well-suited to capturing and sharing family history.
 I’m so committed to the idea that I’ve invested in a collaboration at

-to create a “welcome wagon” to support new family historians and genealogists on the platform.There are rules, though.
+to create a “clubhouse” to support family historians and genealogists who are new to the platform.There are rules, though.

 As my mother used to say, “Participation is a privilege.”
 In our modern, online world, written guidelines can be helpful so you understand what we see as appropriate here: